Phuket Elephant Sanctuary: Is It Ethical & Worth visiting?

 oldest elephant at phuket elephant sanctuary.

 Each elephant has a carer, or a mahout, who stays with them all day.
-This is necessary for multiple reasons – one, there aren’t actually any fences around the environment, so their person stops them escaping into neighbouring farmland or national park.
+This is necessary for multiple reasons – one, there aren’t actually any fences around the environment, so their person stops them from escaping into neighbouring farmland or national park.

 Secondly, it means they have someone familiar with their behaviour and mannerisms who can quickly pick up on any behavioural or health changes.